Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are eighteen trips per day across all routes, which amounts to approximately eleven weekly trips per individual stop.
+The accessibility of public transport is rated as limited, with residents typically residing 632 meters away from the nearest transport stop.
+On average, there are eighteen trips per day across all routes, which equates to approximately eleven weekly trips per individual stop.

 Frequently Asked Questions - Transport